Keith Murdoch: First World War

 After sending the letter to Australia, he supplied two copies to the British Munitions Minister David Lloyd George, with his letter of introduction from Andrew Fisher.
 Very quickly, Murdoch's letter reached Asquith and was circulated to senior ministers of the British government.
 Ashmead-Bartlett, expelled from the Dardanelles, reached London about this time and soon, thanks to the influence of Lord Northcliffe, proprietor of The Times, The Daily Mirror and other national newspapers, his version of events began to be published.
 Murdoch, initially alarmed that Northcliffe's staff had obtained a copy of his private letter, soon became a friend of the newspaper tycoon.
-Although his letter, written from memory, contained many mistakes and exaggerations, the main points were supported by other evidence and Hamilton was relieved of command, the subsequent operation to evacuate the troops from Gallipoli in December being accomplished with perfect effectiveness.
+Although his letter, written from memory, contained many mistakes and exaggerations, the main points were supported by other evidence.
+Hamilton was relieved of command.
+The subsequent operation to evacuate the troops from Gallipoli in December was accomplished with perfect effectiveness.

 In 1917, while visiting the Western Front as an unofficial war correspondent, Murdoch attempted to conduct negotiations with Field Marshal Douglas Haig in support of the Australian government's policy of the Australian Imperial Force (A.I.F.) divisions to be brought together into a united Australian Corps.
-Although Murdoch pushed for the appointment of Major General Brudenell White as the new corps commander while denigrating Major General John Monash (who was of Jewish German ancestry), the latter was given command when the Australian Corps was formed in 1918.
-Along with official war correspondent Charles Bean, Murdoch continued to lobby for Monash's demotion by appealing directly to Australian Prime Minister Billy Hughes and misleading him into the belief that the A.I.F.'s senior officers were strongly opposed to Monash.
+Although Murdoch pushed for the appointment of Major General Brudenell White as the new corps commander while denigrating Major General John Monash, who was of Jewish German ancestry, Monash was given command when the Australian Corps was formed in 1918.

+Along with official war correspondent Charles Bean, Murdoch continued to lobby for Monash's demotion by appealing directly to Australian Prime Minister Billy Hughes, and misleading him into the belief that the A.I.F.'s senior officers were strongly opposed to Monash.
 When Hughes visited the front just before the Battle of Hamel intending to replace Monash, he first consulted the same senior officers and discovered that their support for their commander was strongly positive and that Monash's powers of planning and execution were excellent.
-The subsequent outcome of the Hamel assault closed the question of Monash's suitability but later in the same year Murdoch attempted again to convince Hughes that Monash should not control the repatriation of Australian troops.
+The successful Hamel assault closed the question of Monash's suitability.
+Later in 1918, Murdoch again attempted to convince Hughes that Monash should not control the repatriation of Australian troops.